Cardiothoracic Robotic Surgery

-UC Davis Medical Center now offers robotic-assisted procedures to treat cardiovascular disease.
-This state-of-the-art program includes an experienced and highly trained team of surgeons, nurses and support staff who specialize in the use of a computer-controlled surgical system that can provide all the benefits of conventional open-heart surgery with the recovery advantages of a minimally invasive technique.
-The team also works closely with colleagues in the Division of Cardiovascular Medicine to provide the most appropriate and best combination of treatments for each patient.
+UC Davis Medical Center now offers robotic-assisted procedures to treat cardiovascular disease and noncardiac thoracic disease.
+This state-of-the-art program includes an experienced and highly trained team of surgeons, nurses and support staff who specialize in the use of a computer-controlled surgical system that can provide all the benefits of conventional open-heart and other cardiothoracic surgery with the recovery advantages of a minimally invasive technique.
+For cardiac cases, the team also works closely with colleagues in the Division of Cardiovascular Medicine to provide the most appropriate and best combination of treatments for each patient.
+Thoracic surgery cases are coordinated in a multidisciplinary approach through the UC Davis Comprehensive Cancer Center involving practitioners from Medical and Radiation Oncology as well as Pulmonary Medicine.

 Robotic-assisted surgery is a leading-edge procedure.
-It is minimally invasive — meaning large surgical incisions are not required — and the precision of the technology can be an ideal option for delicate and complex surgeries around the heart.
+It is minimally invasive — meaning large surgical incisions are not required — and the precision of the technology can be an ideal option for delicate and complex surgeries around the heart and in the chest.
 Currently, UC Davis is the only medical center in California offering robotic-assisted, multi-vessel "hybrid" coronary bypass/revascularization procedures for patients suffering from coronary artery disease.

 Benefits to patients

-Robotic-assisted surgery enables surgeons to perform a more precise operation less invasively than conventional “open” heart surgery, which typically requires the chest to be opened at the sternum bone and the use of a heart-lung machine.
+Robotic-assisted surgery enables surgeons to perform a more precise operation less invasively than conventional cardiothoracic surgery.
+"Open" heart surgery typically requires the chest to be opened at the sternum bone and the use of a heart-lung machine and traditional thoracic surgery involves cutting muscles in the back and spreading ribs apart to access the thoracic organs.
 The robotic-assisted option offers several potential benefits, including:

 As with any surgical procedure, these benefits cannot be guaranteed.
 Successful outcomes always depend on a variety of factors.